-When men can no longer do as they wish
+When men can no longer perform as they wish

-Erectile dysfunction (ED) , also known colloquially as impotence , refers to the persistent inability to get or maintain an erection sufficient for satisfactory sexual intercourse.
+Erectile dysfunction (ED), colloquially also called impotence, refers to the persistent inability to get or maintain an erection sufficient for satisfactory sexual intercourse.

-Erectile dysfunction particularly affects men between 40 and 60, often going unrecognized or untreated , as shame, insecurity, or misconceptions can prevent diagnosis.
-However, erectile dysfunction is not just a sexual problem, but often a systemic health issue – with indications of cardiovascular risks, hormonal deficiencies, or psychological stress.
+Men between 40 and 60 are particularly affected, often undiagnosed or untreated, because shame, uncertainty, or misconceptions stand in the way of diagnosis.
+However, erectile dysfunction is not just a sexual problem, but often a systemic health problem - indicating cardiovascular risks, hormonal deficiencies, or psychological stress.

 What is erectile dysfunction?